Table of Contents

 The Roomba i7+ and s9+ are different.
 When the map is created, you can divide it into separate rooms, so the robot knows where each room is located.
 If you want the Roomba to clean a kitchen, you can choose the kitchen in the app or simply say: «Roomba, clean the kitchen» (if you have an Alexa-enabled device or Google Home) and let the vacuum do the job.
 Also, those models store up to 10 different maps, and you can interact with them by setting keep out zones, name each room, or choose which one you want to be cleaned.

-Virtual Wall is another device that helps to navigate the Roomba.
-Only elementary budget models come without it.
+The Dual Virtual Wall Barrier is another device that helps to navigate the Roomba.
 It enables you to control where you want the robot to go.
-You need to place it somewhere in the room, and your home assistant won't cross it.
+You need to place it somewhere in the room, and the Roomba won't cross it.

 Keep Out Zones

 iRobot is the first manufacturer that introduced digital restricted areas on robot vacuums based on a camera.
 It is still in beta and only presented in the Roomba i7+ and s9+.
-In the map, you can set zones which you don’t want the robot to clean.
-This option makes the latest Roombas much more valuable than other models.
+In the map, you can set zones that you don’t want the robot to clean.

 Clean & Schedule By Room